HISTORY OF THE CHRISTMAS TRUCE OF 1914

 Recently the Sainsbury supermarket chain in the UK, in partnership with The Royal British Legion produced the following ad.
 Worth watching here.

-Do you recognize the music played during the end of this ad?
+Do you recognize the music played at the end of this ad?

 Bill Petro, your friendly neighborhood historian